 - Closing on your loan

 Getting pre-qualified for a loan is different than getting a preapproval.
 Pre-qualification is a tool to help you and the lender better understand what you may be able to afford.
-The information you provide at this point is not verified or validated by your lender, it’s simply a way to better understand your financial ability to purchase a home.
-As a starting point, it will assist with all the following steps as it will likely set the parameters of how much home you can afford and what you should be looking at.
+The first step is filling out a mortgage loan application.
+Although the information you provide at this point is not verified or validated by your lender, it’s important to be as accurate as possible.

-Finding a Home
+2. Finding a Home